 You might prefer to enable LDAP authentication by using an LDAP specification.
-For more information, see section "Authentication options" in chapter "Administering Perforce:Superuser Tasks."
+For more information, see section "Authentication options" on page 69.

 • To retrieve content from data sources archived outside of the Perforce repository.

 For simplicity's sake, this guide refers to trigger scripts and programs as triggers.